constraintAutomaton/Traveling-with-a-Map/readme.md

 We also want to see if this is within the current time expectation for social media queries.

 #### Metric
+* mean that is important for the paper

 - Percentage of useful links dereferenced *
 - Link Queue Occupancy
 - Query execution *
 - Number of HTTP requests *
 - Deficiency metric *
 - R3 metric
-- Size of the internal triple store (*)
+- Size of the internal triple store

 #### Derived measurements
 - Correlation between the query execution time and the size of the internal triple store
-- Correlation between Query execution times and the number of HTTP request
+- Correlation between Query execution times and the number of HTTP request *
 - Correlation between the query execution times, the size of the internal triple store, and the number of HTTP request

 #### More data inside the pods